-The Fund has adopted the financial statements of TPYP, the Fund's Predecessor Fund.
+The Fund has adopted the financial statements of the Predecessor Fund.
 The Predecessor Fund's audited financial statements for the fiscal year ended November 30, 2024, including the notes thereto and the report of Ernst & Young LLP, the Predecessor Fund's independent registered public accounting firm, included in the Predecessor Fund's Form N-CSR are incorporated into this SAI by reference.